nuxeo/doc.nuxeo.com-platform-spaces/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 The Nuxeo CC Connector fly out menu has several options to assist the user:
 - **About** takes you to our [website](https://www.nuxeo.com/)
 - **Refresh** re-establishes an updated connection to your current folder
-- **Upload from Disk** opens your System Browser to upload an asset to your current Connector folder
+- **Upload from Disk** opens your System file browser to upload an asset to your current Connector folder
 - **Upload Selected** uploads locally placed assets in InDesign to your current Connector folder.
-After the uploads have occurred, you will notice that the connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
+After the uploads have occurred, you will notice that the Connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
 - **Upload InDesign Document** uploads open (If saved) InDesign doc to your current Connector folder.
 You will be presented with an Upload option to either, Upload New File, or Replace.
 - **Compound Doc Info** ensures HTTP links record a proper ID on the Nuxeo Server
 - **Upload All Non-HTTP Assets** uploads all locally placed InDesign assets from your open InDesign document to your current Connector folder.
-After the uploads have occurred, you will notice that the connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
+After the uploads have occurred, you will notice that the Connector will also "re-link" your assets and you should see a Nuxeo URL pointing to the asset in your links panel (instead of a local path).
-- **Relink to Current Folder** relinks locally placed InDesign assets to the Current Connector folder, if they have been saved to the location using one of the above methods.
+- **Relink to Current Folder** relinks locally placed InDesign assets to the current Connector folder, if they have been saved to the location using one of the above methods.
 - **Preferences** opens Nuxeo CC Connector Preferences
 - **About Silicon Publishing** takes you to siliconpublishing.com